greenluigi1/DAudio2Doom/README.md

 cp /run/media/{YourFlashDriveGuid}/DAudio2Doom.appconf /etc/appmanager/appconf
 ```

-This will copy the DAudio2Doom binary to the appdata folder on the head unit:
+This will copy the DAudio2Doom binary to the appdata folder on the head unit and mark it as executable:
 ```
 cp /run/media/{YourFlashDriveGuid}/DAudio2Doom /appdata
+chmod +x /appdata/DAudio2Doom
 ```

 This will copy the Doom WAD file to the appdata folder on the head unit: